michelmbem/AddyScript/docs/extapi.md

 ### Adding custom builtin classes

 Defining a new built-in class in AddyScript can have two meanings: it can mean adding a primitive type to the scripting engine.
 It can also mean adding a new object type to the scripting engine.
 Defining a new primitive type requires much more effort than creating a new object class.
-In all cases, you will need to create an instance of the _AddyScript.Runtime.OOP.Class_ meta-class and add it to the AddyScript._Runtime.Class.OOP.Predefined_ collection.
+In all cases, you will need to create an instance of the _AddyScript.Runtime.OOP.Class_ meta-class and add it to the AddyScript._Runtime.Class.OOP.Class.Predefined_ collection.

 #### Object classes

 For a new object class, you will make it reference _AddyScript.Runtime.OOP.Class.Object_ directly or indirectly as its base class.
 The meta-class has a constructor that allows you to specify the parent class.
 Afterwards, you will only need to provide member definitions to the new class.
 All members can be defined manually.
 For _property_ or _method_ members, this means creating their AST from scratch.
 But there is a shortcut which consists in creating an _InnerFunction_ which will not be added to the _InnerFunction.Globals_ collection but will instead be converted to _AddyScript.Runtime.OOP.ClassMethod_ or _AddyScript.Runtime.OOP.ClassProperty_ using one of the _ToInstanceMethod_, _ToStaticMethod_, _ToInstanceProperty_ or _ToStaticProperty_ methods of the _InnerFunction_ class.

-Exemple:
+Example:

 This is how we could define the _Exception_ class if it didn't exist in AddyScript